-• Medical Centre, Museum, Nightclub, Office, Produce Stall, Recreation - Private, Multiple Dwelling's, Restaurant, Shop, Showroom, Tavern and Tourist Acommodation.
+Medical Centre, Museum, Nightclub, Office, Produce Stall, Recreation - Private, Multiple Dwelling's, Restaurant, Shop, Showroom, Tavern and Tourist Acommodation.

 The Scheme does not outline any particular built form development standards/requirements that apply to 'Commercial' zoned land and instead allows for discretion to be utilised as part of each application to determine the appropriateness of plot ratio, setbacks and landscaping provision.
 The Scheme does require buildings that abut public reserves to be designed and constructed so as to present a facade of brick, plate glass or other material deemed appropriate.
-Notwithstanding the limited provision on built from controls within the Scheme, there are area specific planning documents that do guide the decision-making process within the Town Centre, which includes the Minson Avenue Design Guidelines, the Shire's Local Planning Policy No. 18 - Heritage Precincts and other Local Planning Policies where relevant.
+Notwithstanding the limited provision on built form controls within the Scheme, there are a specific planning documents that do guide the decision-making process within the Northam Town Centre, which includes the Scheme's Special Control Area for the Avon & Mortlock Rivers, the Minson Avenue Design Guidelines, the Shire's Local Planning Policy No. 18 - Heritage Precincts and other Local Planning Policies where applicable.